 - Anticipate the answer before looking at the options

 - Click the correct answer on the computer screen (which will highlight your selected answer)

 - Be sure to answer all the questions

 - Use the CBT’s notation feature to identify questions that you want to come back to later

 - Note that pen/pencil and paper are not allowed

 - Budget your time: you will have four hours (240 minutes) to complete 160-165 questions, which means just under 1.5 minutes per exam question

-No results will be available at the exam test centre.
+You will not receive your result after you write the exam.
 Marking the CNA certification exam is a rigorous review process designed to ensure that each certified nurse meets our high standards.
 Our testing consultants at Yardstick-Assessment Strategies Inc. apply a statistical analysis on each exam and review performance results to be sure that the pass mark is fair and valid.
 This process takes a few weeks to complete for all 19 exams.

 Your exam results will be emailed to you three weeks after the exam’s last day of administration; your results will also be posted on MyCNA.
 Your results will be reported as pass or unsuccessful.
 Your CNA official result package will be mailed at a later date.